Master of Science in Education: Dyslexia

 We accept up to 12 graduate credits for previous college coursework, which must be approved based on alignment with this program’s requirements.
 Transferring credits can help lower the tuition cost and time required to complete the program.
 Visit the tuition page to review the program costs.

-You can change your concentration or add a dual concentration after enrolling in the M.S. in Education: Environmental Education program.
-However, each concentration includes distinct courses, so your program duration may be extended if you make changes after completing courses for the Environmental Education concentration.
-To explore the courses for each concentration, visit the courses page.
+Yes, you can change your concentration after enrolling in the M.S. in Education: Environmental Education program.
+However, each concentration includes distinct courses, so your program duration may be extended if you make changes after completing some courses.

 Students attending Eastern Oregon University can pursue a variety of scholarships.
 To review the current options, visit the scholarships section.